martinktay/renewable-energy-prediction-with-xgboost/README.md

 - Clear temporal patterns in energy production
 - Interactive date range selection for custom predictions

+### Model Development Visualizations

+The project includes comprehensive visualizations in the Jupyter notebook (`XGB_renewable_energy_prediction.ipynb`) that demonstrate:

+1. **Data Analysis**

+   - Time series patterns in energy generation
+   - Seasonal trends and patterns
+   - Data distribution analysis

+2. **Model Development**

+   - Feature importance analysis
+   - Model performance metrics
+   - Training and validation results

+3. **Prediction Analysis**
+   - Model predictions vs actual values
+   - Error analysis and residuals
+   - Confidence intervals

+To view these visualizations:

+1. Open the Jupyter notebook in the `Project Code/ML_Model/` directory
+2. Run all cells to generate the visualizations
+3. The notebook includes detailed explanations for each visualization

 ## Technologies Used

 - Python